KrishnaPrasad148/ORM-Application/README.md

 ```

 ### Step 6:
-Use the Django shell to populate the database with at least **ten movie records**.
+Use the Django shell to populate the database with at least ten movie records.

 ### Step 7:
 Use Django ORM queries to retrieve: